A Taste Of Asia

 - Completely Cool the thickened milk mixture (can take over an hour)

 - Transfer to Kulfi moulds and freeze overnight

-Remove the moulds from the freezer and slowly warm it up by rubbing between your palms.
+Remove the moulds from the freezer and slowly warm them up by rubbing them between your palms.
 You can also dip it in warm water (quicker).
 Gently remove from the mould and eat quickly.

 If you do not have kulfi moulds you can use a plastic cup and cover tightly with cling wrap or Ice lolly moulds work okay as well.

-You can get as creative as you want with the flavours.
+You can get as creative as you want and so experience the taste of Asia.